- South West

-Old Duchy Palace once formed part of a much larger building constructed c.1292.
-The building fell to ruin in the 17th century and since 1878, the remains of the convocation hall were used as a Freemasons Lodge.
-Purcell was appointed to assist in funding applications and deliver repair and conversion work on site to provide office and retail space.
+The Old Duchy Palace once formed part of a much larger building constructed around 1292.
+The building fell to ruin in the 17t Century and since 1878, the remains of the convocation hall were used as a freemasons lodge.

 The Prince’s Regeneration Trust acquired the Old Duchy Palace to save its unique heritage and develop it into a mixed-use space that will benefit the local community and economy.
 Part of the undercroft of the building is being used as a heritage exhibition telling the story of the building and will be run jointly by the building tenants and volunteers from the nearby Lostwithiel Town Museum.

 The project sourced a number of aggregates locally, including Cornish stone, slate and timber.
 The repair work altered the historic leaded windows of the Palace to provide openable casements to aid ventilation, and one of the original lancet windows in the main space has been re-opened at first-floor level to increase cross-ventilation.
 Additionally, all windows and doors were repaired to reduce air leakage, and the building’s sash window has been draft-proofed.
 The restoration project has also effectively created an internal, unheated lobby in the porch and vestibule to provide a buffer to the main heated spaces, featuring a double-glazed rooflight.

 Insulation was a key element of ensuring the conservation of the building was as energy efficient as possible.
 Natural sheep wool and recycled glass fibre insulation were used in the roofspaces and floor insulation was laid beneath new concrete slabs.
 The restoration has doubled the WC provision to help with ongoing viability and operational sustainability, and all sanitary facilities are low water use with auto shut-off taps in accordance with BREEAM requirements.